SageSELab/AidUI/README.md

 ```
 ### Setup AidUI

-**NOTE**: Our provided instructions for installing AidUI are based on Ubuntu 20.04.2 LTS.
-Similar steps can be performed for other operating systems from UNIX family (i.e., Linux, MacOS and so on).
+**NOTE**: ***Our provided instructions for installing AidUI are currently only capplicable to Ubuntu 20.04.2 LTS (although other recent versions of Ubuntu should be fine), due to the specific Anaconda packages required.
+As such, these instructions will likely not work on Windows or mcOS.***

 To setup and run AidUI, following steps need to be done.